• Skip to primary navigation

 • Depending on the size of your rack of ribs you may need to adjust the cooking times slightly.

-• The amount of bbq sauce, salt, and pepper that you will need for this recipe will depend on the size of the ribs you use, which is why I haven't included the amounts in the recipe card ingredients.
+• The amount of bbq sauce, salt, and pepper you will need will depend on the size of the ribs you use, which is why I haven't included the amounts in the recipe card.

-• Caesar salad or a mixed green salad.
+• Caesar salad or a mixed green salad such as my kale apple salad.

-• French fries, sweet potato fries or onion rings.
+• Air fried French fries, air fryer sweet potato fries or crispy air fryer onion rings.

 Cooked ribs coated in barbecue sauce on a cutting board.